Ceramics

 MoreThis hands-on class includes pottery wheel and glaze demonstrations, critiques, slip application, kiln-loading, and firing.
 Types of vessel construction covered in this class include platters, jars, pouring vessels, and other large forms and beyond.

 MoreThis class continues the journey into wheel-formed pottery.
-This hands-on class includes wheel and glaze demonstrations, critiques, and kiln loading.
+This hands-on class includes wheel and glaze demonstrations, critiques, kiln-loading.
 Types of vessel construction covered in this class include lidded forms, pouring vessels, handles, and large forms.
-Glaze application and firing techniques will also be taught.
+As well as glaze application and firing techniques.

 More